-Also the Cabildo de Getsemaní is always held on November 11th, and is a parade through the neighborhood of Getsemaní just outside of the Centro, a neighborhood that was incredibly important to the history of independence.
-It usually has a much more local, historical, and cultural focus than the bigger main parade. (*Learn about Pedro Romero, the important Getsemaní militia leader here).
+Also the Cabildo de Getsemaní is usually held on November 11th (for 2019 it is on Sunday November 10th), and is a parade through the neighborhood of Getsemaní just outside of the Centro, a neighborhood that was incredibly important to the history of independence.
+It usually has a much more local, historical, and cultural focus than the bigger main parade.

 There may be other parades in different parts of the city.
 Often there is a student parade at some point during the week.
-Check the full schedule of events at the Instituto de Patrimonio y Cultura’s website (look under the tab that says cultura).
-For 2018, you can see the full schedule in this pdf.
+You can see the full 2019 schedule here.

 The Beauty Pageants During the Cartagena Independence Festivities